Pelvic Heaviness or Bulging? Understanding Pelvic Organ Prolapse

 Urinary symptoms – frequency, urgency, leaking, difficulty emptying

-Bowel changes – constipation, incomplete emptying
+Bowel symptoms – constipation, incomplete emptying

 Symptoms that worsen after standing long or at the end of the day